-Resumes, Cover Letters, References, And CVs
+Resumes, Cover Letters, References, and CVs

 Preparing application documents to highlight your skills and experiences is an important part of any search process.
 Whether you are applying to graduate school, an internship, a part-time job, or any other formal experience, you need documents that highlight what you have to offer.
-CLDC coaches are available to help you customize your documents to meet your needs.
+Career Achievement Network coaches are available to help you customize your documents to meet your needs.
 We also have several example documents in the additional resources section below.
 You can also choose to advance directly to CV information or to document examples.

 There are many right ways to create a resume, but the most important thing is to demonstrate your specific qualifications for the opportunity you are seeking.
 Customizing your resume involves critically reviewing the job or internship description and carefully organizing and re-writing content to demonstrate your qualifications.
 The goal of writing a great resume is to get an interview – helping remember that it is the starting point of the application can take some pressure off of having the perfect design and allow the focus to center on making your experiences specific, relevant, and obvious.